 You must apply sunscreen lotion all over your body from the face down to toes and everything else in between, even those that are hidden from view.

 You should wear photo-protective clothing that reflects the sun’s UV rays instead of absorbing it into your skin, thanks to special manufacturing processes.

 You have to eat your antioxidant-rich fruits and vegetables as well as drink your vitamins A, C, E and D. By the way, vitamin D can be had from sun exposure, too, but make sure that it is during the early morning hours and only for 20 minutes tops.

 Second, you should have been more alert to the symptoms of skin cancer.
 You could have visited your primary doctor when you noticed a new growth in your skin, or an existing growth has changed in appearance, color, shape and size, or a sore continues to fester despite all efforts to heal it.

 If you have consulted your doctor right away, then maybe, just maybe, surgery would not have been an option for your skin cancer.
 You could have gotten away with topical ointments and other less invasive therapies.

 Regrets always come last.
 But that does not necessarily mean that all hope is lost, far from it.
 You should work closely with your

-to ensure that your prognosis becomes better and better with each passing day.
+skin cancer surgeon to ensure that your prognosis becomes better and better with each passing day.